crewlinker/protoc-gen-dynamodb/README.md

 ## Done Backlog

+- [x] SHOULD run test with parralel and -race enabled
 - [x] MUST add file header that states that the file is generated
 - [x] SHOULD test support of wrapper types (what about optional field with wrapper types?)
 - [x] SHOULD add a test that passes in empty (or half empty) attribute maps into unmarshal and unmarshalled struct